-Please note that during the testing of Ansible Tower 3.0, it was discovered that the CloudForms inventory plugin has a known failure.
-This failure is expected to be resolved with the release of CloudForms Management Engine 5.6.1 and Ansible Tower 3.0.2.
+Please note that during the testing of Ansible Tower 3.0, it was discovered that the CloudForms inventory plugin has a known failure with the current release of the CloudForms Management Engine (CFME), version 5.6.
+This failure is expected to be resolved with the release of CFME 5.6.1.